Previous 80-100 of 264 Next

 Close Link

 This tool is a neuroscience journal that includes articles reviewed by kids!
 Approved student scientists, ages 8-16, review the articles, and neuroscientists serve as their mentors.
 The scientific process is followed with young scientists writing their submission specifically for the Frontiers Journal.
 The article is then peer reviewed.
 Students and scientists serve as peer reviewers.
-The process shows how articles are reviewed in major publications and show the scientific process.
+The process shows how articles are reviewed in major publications and shows the scientific process.

-tag(s): brain (56), child development (23), human body (94), senses (20)
+tag(s): brain (58), child development (18), human body (98), senses (22)

 In the Classroom

 Use these articles in Biology or Health class to learn about the brain and factors that affect it.
-Students will find many articles of interest to them.
-Articles focus not only on learning, but games, media, emotions, and other activities.
-Have a bright students looking for a challenge?
-Encourge him/her to follow the directions to apply as a Young Mind reviewer.
-Challenge cooperative learning groups to read an article and create an infographic sharing the highlights of what they discovered.
+Students will find many articles of interest.
+Articles focus not only on learning, but also on games, media, emotions, and other activities.
+Have bright students looking for a challenge?
+Encourage him/her to follow the directions to apply as a Young Mind reviewer--Challenge cooperative learning groups to read an article and create an infographic highlighting what they discovered.
 Use a tool such as Venngage reviewed here.
-If you teach gifted science students or would like to offer an advanced option to a gifted student in your regular science class while studying the brain or human body, this journal offers an outstanding opportunity for real world collaboration with scientists and very bright students in other places.
+If you teach gifted science students or would like to offer an advanced option to a gifted student in your regular science class while studying the brain or the human body, this journal offers an outstanding opportunity for real-world collaboration with scientists and very bright students elsewhere.
 Differentiate by going outside school walls!
 Have your student write an article and/or apply to join the team of young scientists.

 Add your comments below (available only to members) | Become a Member